SojebSikder/nodejs-ecommerce/README.md

 If you clone this repo then you have to setup these things manually.

 - Copy .env.example to .env And set up database credentials in env file
-- run this command for database migration:
-  `npx prisma db push`
 - Migrate database using this command:
   `npx prisma migrate dev`